 In some cases, but generally not.
-If you’re an expat but you don’t yet have German citizenship, you don’t have the right to vote in the most important German elections: the General election or Bundeswahlen and the State elections or Landswahlen (more on these later).
+If you’re an expat but you don’t yet have German citizenship, you don’t have the right to vote in the most important German elections: the General elections (Bundeswahlen) and the State elections (Landswahlen).

-If you’re an expat from the EU, however, you're allowed to vote in the local elections (Kommunalwahlen) and, like any EU citizen, for the European elections.
+If you’re an expat from the EU, you're allowed to vote in the local elections (Kommunalwahlen) and the European elections.
 You can only vote once, though, so no traveling back to your home country to vote in the EU elections again!

-You can, however, vote for the elections in your country of origin.
-You are, after all, still a citizen of that nation.
+Also, you can still vote for the elections in your home country.
 To do so, contact a mission or embassy of the country in question and they’ll happily supply you with the information you need to vote from abroad.
-Also remember that you will lose this right if you renounce your current nationality in favour of the German nationality in the future.
+Keep in mind that you might lose this right if you renounce your current citizenship in favour of a German citizenship in the future.

 Let’s take a quick look at how the German political system works.
 Eventually, you’ll be able to go into more detail than this.
 Why?
 Well, because it’s part of the naturalisation exam you’ll be taking to get your German citizenship!
 Anyway:

-The German political system is what is called a federal democracy, with various political parties, an independent judiciary system, and different layers of regional and local governments in Germany’s various states.
-Much like the U.S.A, the most famous federal democracy, the individual German states get to determine some of the rules themselves, while others are determined at a federal (so country wide) level.
+The German political system is a federal democracy, with various political parties, an independent judiciary system, and different layers of regional and local governments throughout Germany’s states.
+Similarly to the USA, the individual German states get to determine some of the rules themselves, while others are determined on a federal (country) level.

 The election for this takes place every 4-5 years and elects representatives for local and regional subsidiaries such as mayors.
-This is one of the elections you may vote for as a local EU expat with a residence permit.
+This is one of the elections you may vote in as an EU expat with a residence permit.

 - the federal states (elected during the Landtagswahlen)

-The state elections also take place every 4-5 years and elect representatives into the Landtage (state assembly) in each of the 16 states.
+The state elections also take place every 4-5 years and elect representatives into the State assembly (Landtage) in each of the 16 states.
 This election is reserved for German citizens over the age of 18.

 - the federal government (elected during the general elections or Bundestagwahlen)

-In some cases, you can have dual citizenship, holding the German citizenship as well as for example the American one.
-If this is somehow the case for you, then you’ll only be able to vote if Germany is actually your main country of residence at the moment.
-If, for example, you live in the US, your rights as a German citizen are suspended until you once again settle in Germany.
+In some cases, you can have dual citizenship.
+In those cases, you’ll only be able to vote if Germany is your main country of residence at the moment.
+For example, if you live in the US, your rights as a German citizen are suspended until you once again settle in Germany.